sirt3tris/ArtifactSurvey/index.md

 >D) automatic camera zoom after every fucking action; E) certain unavoidable blowout situations e.g. turn 1 track->payday->horn or turn 2 double ramp into ToT; F) annihilation. the card singlehandedly shuts down so many lines of play and even entire deck archetypes, it's fucking broken and meta-warping and a total nightmare to gameplan around, and on top of that i'm pretty sure ramp and emissary and ToT only exist in their current form because annihilation exists to "keep them in check." that card and the consequences of its sheer existence make constructed like 90% less enjoyable than it could be. btw old cheating death was ALSO a consequence of annihilation (it functioned as green's annihilation counter) and the moment it got nerfed all non-ramp aspects of green became unplayable in constructed. that's how strong annihilation is. honestly it should've never been printed. /end rant

 I need to make some explicit remarks on how I categorized the opinions, as this was somehow arbitrary.
-I created some regular expressions to target specific pattern of opinions, therefore even if I tried to be general, I might have obfuscated some of the more precise judgement or generated some biases in the charts. below you find some examples of the expression I tried to match during the categorization.
+I created regular expressions to target specific pattern of opinions, therefore even if I tried to be general, I might have obfuscated some of the more precise judgement or generated some biases in the charts.
+Below you find some examples of the expressions I tried to match during the categorization.

 ### Positive aspects